To Spy Or Not To Spy – Respecting Your Teen’s Space Is Dire For Your Relationship

 It’s my opinion that this type of parental thinking promotes mediocrity.
 If kids go through life getting trophies for not winning, or are unable to be on court at school, or if there are no longer awards because it may cause hurt feelings – what does that do to our society?
 It makes people feel like there’s no sense in trying.
 If there’s no incentive for going the extra mile at school to be kind, get good grades, belong to clubs, be respectful towards adults, who’s to say it doesn’t send kids in the opposite direction?
 If there’s nothing to try for, what’s the point?

 Think for a moment of the kids who don’t have a great home life.
 If there’s no one at home cheering them on and no way at school to shine in some way, what’s the easiest and quickest fix they turn to today?
 I’m sure you guessed it- the big, unadulterated, out of control dopamine machine called social media.
 A false promise that lures them in and spits them out on the daily.
-As we all know, social media is a fake, digital world instead of a fun, living one that requires hard work and real, tangible rewards and experiences.
+As we all know, social media is a fake, digital world instead of a fun, living one that requires hard work, and real, tangible rewards and experiences.

 So let the kids have fun.
 Trust them before locking them inside of schools.
 Give them incentives and opportunities to win trophies or awards for being exceptional at something.
 Allow them to stand before their peers and wear a crown for 5 minutes in the name of being a good human.
 Clap for them at a basketball game!
 Give them real life experiences to look forward to instead of driving them further into a sub-par digital one.